Skip to main content Skip to search Skip to main navigation

 IKEA FLISAT Hack Eisdiele

-A sensory table can be played with again and again - depending on the season, interests or imagination.
-Especially in summer, our DIY ice cream parlour provides lots of fun: with colourful adhesive foils and a few simple materials, the IKEA FLISAT table can be transformed into a colourful children's ice cream parlour in no time at all.
-And the best thing?
-The ice cream flavours are made from homemade cloud dough, which not only feels wonderfully fluffy, but is also very easy to make yourself.
+A sensory table can be used in ever-changing ways – depending on the season, interests or imagination.
+Our DIY ice cream parlour provides plenty of fun, especially in summer: With colourful adhesive films and a few simple materials, the IKEA FLISAT table transforms into a colourful children’s ice cream parlour in no time at all.
+And the best bit?
+The ice cream flavours are made from homemade cloud dough, which not only feels wonderfully fluffy but is also really easy to make yourself.

-The IKEA TROFAST shelf as a sensory table
+The IKEA TROFAST shelving unit as a sensory table

-The IKEA TROFAST* can also be ideally converted into a sensory table.
-What many people don't realise is that the shelf also has a lot to offer upside down.
-To do this, turn the TROFAST shelf upside down.
-The base of the TROFAST now serves as a SPIELWIESE with a frame.
-In the next step, place a TROFAST box* on the shelf.
-The framed area and the box can then be filled with various materials.
+The IKEA TROFAST shelving unit can also be transformed into a sensory table.
+What many people don’t realise is that the shelving unit has plenty to offer even when turned upside down.
+To do this, turn the TROFAST shelving unit over.
+The base of the TROFAST now serves as a ‘ SPIELWIESE’ with a frame.
+Next, place a TROFAST box on top of the shelving unit.
+You can then fill the framed area and the box with various materials.

 Montessori Sinnestisch TROFAST Regal

-The possibilities are huge!
-Just have a look at what you have at home: dry pasta, rice or flour make for exciting structures.
-Or go on a treasure hunt in nature together - with rustling leaves, moss or small branches.
-Important: The younger your little one is, the larger the materials should be - and please only allow them to play under supervision.
-We have put together a list of ideas for sensory boxes to help you make your choice:
+The possibilities are endless!
+Just have a look at what you’ve got at home: dry pasta, rice or flour make for exciting textures.
+Or you could go on a treasure hunt together in the great outdoors – collecting rustling leaves, moss or small twigs.
+Important: The younger your little one is, the larger the materials should be – and please always make sure they play under supervision.
+We’ve put together a list of ideas for sensory boxes to help you choose :

-• Cooking and baking ingredients such as rice, lentils, pasta, oatmeal, flour, nutshells
+• Cooking and baking ingredients such as rice, lentils, pasta, porridge, flour, nut shells

-• From nature: sticks, grasses, moss, shells, earth, snow, water, stones
+• From nature: twigs, grasses, moss, shells, soil, snow, water, stones

 • Magic sand